-Why is knowing this structure relevant to understand IQP positions?
+Why is knowing this structure relevant to understanding IQP positions?

 This structure is highly relevant to the correct understanding of how to play with or against the isolated central pawn.
 Here are a few points why: